Up for the Cup (1950 film)

 Up for the Cup is a 1950 British comedy film directed by Jack Raymond and starring Albert Modley, Mae Bacon, Helen Christie and Harold Berens.
+It was written by Jack Marks and Con West from a story by R.P.
+Weston and Bert Lee.

-The film is a remake of the 1931 film Up for the Cup, also directed by Jack Raymond.
+The film is a remake of the 1931 film Up for the Cup, also directed by Raymond.

 Plot

 The Yorkshire inventor of a loom, Albert Entwhistle, heads for London to see the Football Association Cup Final.
 He has a nightmare of a day when his wallet is stolen and then his girl friend stands him up.
 Chaos ensues, but in the end, Albert wins his girlfriend back and also a contract for his invention, along with a fortune in cash.